sjwilliams/scrollstory/README.md

 ## Release History
 *0.1.1*
-* Fixed [Issue 6](https://github.com/sjwilliams/scrollstory/issues/6): Prevent back arrow key from navigating back if the meta key is down, which browsers use to navigated previous history.
+* Fixed [Issue 6](https://github.com/sjwilliams/scrollstory/issues/6): Prevent back arrow key from navigating back if the meta key is down, which browsers use to navigate previous history.

 *0.1.0*
 * Fixed a bug that allowed widget to go inactive but leave an item active.